V4Fire/Client/src/components/base/b-router/README.md

 ### Transition event flow

-When we call one of the router transition methods, such as `push` or `replace`, the router generates a lot of special events.
+When you call one of the router transition methods, such as `push` or `replace`, the router generates several specialized events.

-1. `beforeChange(route: Nullable<string>, params: TransitionOptions, method: TransitionMethod)` - this event fires before any transition.
-   Handlers that listen for this event take arguments:
+1. `beforeChange(route: Nullable<string>, params: TransitionOptions, method: TransitionMethod)` - this event is emitted before any transition occurs.
+Handlers listening to this event receive the following arguments:

-   1. `route`  - ref to the route to go to.
+   1. `route` - a reference to the target route.
-   2. `params` - the route parameters.
-Handlers can modify this object to attach more parameters.
+   2. `params` - the route parameters, which handlers can modify to add more parameters.
-   3. `method` - the type of transition methods used: `push`, `replace` or `event` (for native history navigation).
+   3. `method` - the type of transition method used: `push`, `replace`, or `event` (for native history navigation).

-2. `softChange(route: Route)` or `hardChange(route: Route)` - fires one of these events before the route object changes.
+2. `softChange(route: Route)` or `hardChange(route: Route)` - one of these events is emitted before the route object changes.
+The difference between these events lies in the level of change:

-   The difference between these events is that "soft" means that the route still has the same name as the previous route.
+   - `softChange`: The route retains the same name as the previous route, but there have been modifications to the query parameters.

-   However, there have been some changes to the query parameters; opposite "hard" means that the route has been changed or one of the parameters has been changed, which can change the URL path.
+   - `hardChange`: The route has changed or one of the parameters has been altered, which can affect the URL path.

-3. `change(route: Route)` - fires every time the route changes.
-Keep in mind that sometimes the transition can be prevented and this event will not fire, for example if we try to `replace` the same route with the same parameters.
+3. `change(route: Route)` - this event is emitted every time the route changes.
+Keep in mind that, in certain cases, the transition might be prevented, and this event will not be triggered; for instance, if we attempt to replace the same route with the same parameters.

-4. `transition(route: Route)` - fires after the transition methods are called.
-If the transition takes place, the event fires after the `change` event.
+4. `transition(route: Route)` - this event is fired after the transition methods are executed.
+If the transition occurs, the event will be triggered after the `change` event.

-The router also fires the `change` event on the root component as `transition`, just for ease of use.
+For added convenience, the router also emits the `change` event on the root component as `transition`.

 ```js
 router.on('change', () => {